-

 - Check that details for the beneficiary you've nominated in your superannuation and insurance are up to date.

-- Consider your super investment option, taking into account the long-term nature of super.
-If you're not working but your partner is, see if you're eligible for spouse contributions and consider whether this is appropriate for you.
+- If you're not working but your partner is, see if you're eligible for spouse contributions and consider whether this is appropriate for you.

-- Is your income less than $43,445 per year?
-If so you could qualify for a maximum government co-contribution payment and gain an automatic 50% return on a $1,000 voluntary super contribution.
-You can still qualify for a part government co-contribution payment if your income is less than $58,445 per year.
+- Is your income less than $45,400 per year (in 2024/25)?
+If so you could qualify for a maximum government co-contribution payment of $500 on a $1,000 voluntary super contribution.
+You can still qualify for a part government co-contribution payment if your income is less than $60,400 per year (in 2024/25).
 See how much you could receive here

 - Want to buy a home and know you could afford the mortgage repayments, but can't seem to get the deposit together?
 The First Home Super Saver (FHSS) scheme may be just what you need to get you on the property ladder as it could help you accelerate your first home savings by up to 30%.disclaimer